-The chemistry between the marketing team and the agency is an important factor in the success of this relationship.
-Therefore, there needs to be an assessment and acknowledgement of this chemistry in the selection process of a new agency.
+The chemistry between the marketing team and the agency is an important factor in the success of the relationship.
+Therefore, there needs to be an assessment and acknowledgement of this chemistry in the selection process of any new agency.
 This is typically known as the chemistry meeting.
 Here, we explain why this is so important and the elements required to assess this successfully.

 I was talking with a colleague in the UK about the “pitch” process, and he mentioned that they do not run chemistry sessions because “they are a waste of time”.
 I was surprised and curious.
 I asked him why, and he explained that getting the agency and the marketing team together to see if they liked each other was rather pointless.

 A chemistry meeting is more than a business date.